oracle-livelabs/developer/oracle-health-ai-open-source/ai-vision-create/ai-vision-create.md

    * Cysts, which are small fluid-filled sacs.
 Most are simple cysts, which have a thin wall and are not cancerous.
 If a doctor cannot classify a cyst as a simple cyst, they may do further tests to ensure that it is not cancerous.
    * Calcifications, which are deposits of calcium.
 Larger deposits of calcium are called macrocalcifications, and they usually occur as a result of ageing.
 Smaller deposits are called microcalcifications.
 Depending on the appearance of the microcalcifications, a doctor may test them for possible signs of cancer.
    * Fibroadenomas are benign tumours in the breast.
 They are round and may feel like marble.
-People in their 20s and 30s are more likelyTrusted Source to have a fibroadenoma, but they can occur at any age.
+People in their 20s and 30s are more likely to have a fibroadenoma, but they can occur at any age.
    * Scar tissue, which often appears white on a mammogram.
 It is best to inform a doctor of any scarring on the breasts beforehand.

 ## Task 4: Normal Breast Mammogram